Re-Imagining: Sponsorship and controversy

 Three Minnesota councils of churches and the Twin Cities Metropolitan Church Commission sponsored the event.
-The latter organization's director, the Reverend Sally Abrahams Hill, was instrumental in organizing the conference along with Mary Ann Lundy, then director of the Presbyterian Church (U.S.A.)'s Women's Ministry Unit.
+The latter organization's director, the Reverend Sally Abrahams Hill, was instrumental in organizing the conference along with Mary Ann Lundy, then director of the Presbyterian Church (U.S.A.)'s Women's Ministry Unit and Jeanne Audrey Powers of the United Methodist Church.
 140 volunteers helped organize the event during a 3-year planning process.

 The Presbyterian Church (U.S.A.) donated staff time and $66,000 from an initial grant from its Bicentennial Fund.
 The Women's Division of the United Methodist Board of Global Ministries paid the way of 46 top staff members to attend the event.
 Presbyterians sent 20 staff members, and officers in both denominations helped plan Re-Imagining.
 According to the invitational conference brochure mailed in November 1992, cost per person ranged from $100 for early registration to $150 for late registration.

 Several months afterward, conservative newsletters, Good News and The Presbyterian Layman, within the mainline United Methodist Church and Presbyterian Church (U.S.A.) denominations respectively, ran articles expressing outrage over what they called goddess worship and heresy at the conference.
 The controversy they stirred resulted in enough members dropping donations to cause a serious backlash.
 Mary Ann Lundy was fired seven months later.
 No United Methodists were fired at a national level.